Do you know what a CSA certification label or Silver label is for?

-If you’re on the market for a new or used manufactured home, you should have a basic understanding of the Canadian Standards Association (CSA) Certification Label and the Silver label.
+If you’re on the market for a manufactured home or for new home construction, you should have a basic understanding of the Canadian Standards Association (CSA) Certification Label and the Silver label.

 Here is a list of FAQs we have answered in this article:

 - What does CSA stand for?

 - What is a CSA Label?

 - Do you need a Silver Label if you already have a CSA Certification Label on your mobile/manufactured home?

 - Can I sell my home without a CSA or Silver Label?

 - Who can re-certify my mobile/manufactured home in BC?